The 10 most innovative projects for the private jet of tomorrow

 AURA AERO

 This Toulouse-based company is a manufacturer of electric regional aircraft for business and private aviation, air cargo and commercial aviation.
-The aim of Aura Aero is to offer a wide range of electric aircraft for all uses and not to limit the progress of electric aircraft to one model.
+Aura Aero offers a wide range of electric aircrafts for all uses and to create several models of electric aircraft.

 Hydrogen powered private jets